zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-atomization.md

 Atomization fulfills two main goals:

-1. Enables several data views to be bound to one data entity, thus giving smooth, consistent experience to user, where two views representing the same asset are always in sync.
+1. It enables several data views to be bound to one data entity, thus presenting a smooth and  consistent experience to the user.
+In this instance, two views that represent the same asset are always in sync.
-1. Minimizes memory trace.
+1. It minimizes memory trace.

-Atomization can be switched only for entities, which have globally unique IDs (per type) in our metadata system.
-In case of such entity, add a third attribute to its TypeMetadataModel attribute in C#:
+Atomization can be switched only for entities, which have globally unique IDs (per type) in  the  metadata system.
+In this case, a third attribute can be added to its `TypeMetadataModel` attribute in C#, as in the following example.

 ```cs